Announcing h5lite and hdf5lib: High-Performance HDF5 Storage for the CRAN Ecosystem

 The Interface: h5lite

 h5lite is an opinionated, streamlined interface that handles the complexities of type mapping and interoperability so you can focus on your data.
-It manages the following default behaviors:
+Below is a summary of the type translation logic handled by the h5lite interface:

 R Data Type HDF5 Equivalent Description